Impact of EU membership on Ireland

 - The European Health Insurance Card (EHIC) provides basic healthcare access to all Irish citizens while travelling in the EU.
 The card entitles you to the same healthcare as locals through the public health systems in EU and EEA countries or Switzerland if you become ill or injured while on a temporary stay.

-- The European Commission’s European Consumer Agenda is making it safer for Irish citizens to buy goods and services throughout the EU.
+- Being part of the European Union is making it safer for Irish consumers to buy goods and services throughout the EU.

 - EU rules require the ‘CE’ conformity mark to be used on many categories of products.
 This is the manufacturer’s declaration that the product has been checked against essential safety criteria and that it satisfies all relevant requirements.
 Product safety rules are often extended or adjusted to include new products.

-- Misleading advertising and unfair commercial practices such as aggressive sales techniques have been banned in the EU since 2005.
+- Misleading advertising and unfair commercial practices such as aggressive sales techniques are banned in the EU.
 This means no hidden costs, no tricks, no false claims, no misleading information and no advertising targeted at children is allowed.

 - Irish consumers can easily determine where the food they purchase has come from and what it contains.
-New rules introduced in December 2014, mean that labels on all food products must include nutrition information on processed foods as well as the origin details of unprocessed meat from pigs, sheep, goats and poultry.
+EU rules mean that labels on all food products must include nutrition information on processed foods as well as the origin details of unprocessed meat from pigs, sheep, goats and poultry.
 Labels also have to highlight allergens like peanuts or milk in the list of ingredients and be easy to read.
-The obligation to provide nutrition information will apply from December 2016.

 - Cosmetic products sold in the EU have to undergo expert scientific safety assessment before they are introduced to the market.
 EU legislation also bans animal testing for cosmetic purposes.